Operation Silk Purse

 The 10 ACCS transported an austere battle staff headed by a general or flag officer, designated the Airborne Emergency Action Officer (AEAO).
 This team stood ready to assume interim authority if European Command Command Center was destroyed or rendered inoperative.

 In the summer of 1984, Lajes Field in the Azores undertook a new mission known as "SILK PURSE."
 Boeing EC-135s began operating out of Lajes Field as an airborne command post for the U.S. Commander-in-Chief, Europe.
 Along with the aircraft came the U.S. European Command battle staff and flight crews from United States Air Forces in Europe.
 This mission was ended in late August 1991.

 SILK PURSE Control Group

 SILK PURSE Control Group (SPCGp) missions were flown using standardized flight plans.
 Durations of the flights varied between six and eight hours, depending on mission requirements.
-The flights were flown on randomly selected routes to insure that ground communications were used regularly.
+The flights were flown on randomly selected routes to ensure that ground communications were used regularly.
 The SPCGp had six battle support staffs assigned, each consisting of a mini-headquarters staff to support an Airborne Emergency Action Officer (AEAO).